MrsZ/TiktokPerseus/README.md

 We stably support both **android/ios** platform and *mostly version* of the TikTok api including the latest **X-Argus**, **X-Ladon**, **X-Gorgon**, **X-Khronos**, **X-Tyhon** as well as some other core algorithms.

 **Profitability is important for us, but finding long-term partners is even more important**.
 So for demonstrating our technical capability, all of our Apis is free now!
 You can contact us by gmail(Non-China Users) or qq(China users) to apply for **free token** of our server.
-Each free token is available for 5 days, and support 1 api call every 5 seconds.
+Each free token is available for 2 days, and support 1 QPS.
 For paying users, we can **provide customized services**, no mater what QPS you need we can provide.

 We promise:
 * We will permanently support both Android/iOS platform.
 If you are also interested in the web platform, you can tell us, and we can support it soon.
 Please believe in our technical strength.